AliceO2Group/ReadoutCard/README.md

 DMA channels
 -------------------
-Clients can acquire a lock on a DMA channel by instantiating a *ChannelMasterInterface* implementation through the *ChannelFactory* class.
+Clients can acquire a lock on a DMA channel by instantiating a *DmaChannelInterface* implementation through the *ChannelFactory* class.
 Once this object is constructed, it will provide exclusive access to the DMA channel.

 The user will need to specify parameters for the channel by passing an instance of the *Parameters* class to the factory function.
-The most important parameters are the card ID (either a serial number of a PCI address), and the BAR channel number.
+The most important parameters are the card ID (either a serial number or a PCI address), and the BAR channel number.
 See the *Parameters* class's setter functions for more information about the options available.